web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/env-vars.md

 }
 ```

-In the production environment, the above code will be compiled as:
+In the production build, the above code will be compiled as:

 ```js
 if (false) {